 Accompanying Hijama points clinic charts

-The first 200 pre-orders will also include the accompanying full colour clinic charts for easy reference in the clinic.
+Includes the accompanying full colour clinic charts for easy reference in the clinic.
 The chart shows each point clearly with its name and location and relevant page number in the manual.

 Take a look inside the manual

 Click the thumbnails to see what work has gone into this manual

 The Hijama Clinic Manual is not just a collection of points, but rather a detailed description of each point with clear illustrations and advice with regards to the best methods of bleeding the point and for what it can be used.